Nicotine Pouch Brands: The Complete Guide to Every Brand Worth Knowing in 2026

 Lucy

 Lucy started as a direct-to-consumer brand and has built a loyal following with a focus on flavor quality.
 Among nicotine pouch brands, Lucy stands out by offering two distinct pouch formats: a standard Slim and a Breakers line that features a liquid-filled capsule you can pop for an extra burst of flavor.
+The Breakers format extends flavor duration to roughly 45 to 60 minutes, compared to 30 to 45 minutes for standard Slim pouches.

 Price: Around $4 to $5 per can, with subscription discounts available.